clintonboys/clintonboys.github.io/_posts/2015-05-07-qanda-tweets3.md

 ![Sentiment scatter 2](https://github.com/clintonboys/clintonboys.github.io/blob/master/_posts/sent_scatter2.png?raw=true)

 I now want to use simple support vector machines (which is just linear regression in this easy case) to train a decision boundary on this training data.
-Scikit-learn makes this particularly straightforward (I found a function plot_surface to plot the decision boundary as I had a bit of trouble figuring it out myself):
+Scikit-learn makes this particularly straightforward (I found a function plot_surface to plot the decision boundary as I had a bit of trouble figuring it out myself; I'm not quite sure why it comes out as a squiggle, but it gets the point across nevertheless):

     est = svm.SVC(kernel = 'linear')
     linear_model = est.fit(X,y)